hawkticehurst/slim-ssr/README.md

 # Slim SSR Experiment

-A demonstration of a minimal SSR framework written in 40 lines of code.
+A demonstration of a minimal SSR framework written in 40 lines of code (located in [`slim-ssr.js`](./slim-ssr.js)).
 This framework builds closely on top of modern web standards and conventions.

 Features include: